Pelosi says ‘deadly serious’ Jan. 6 probe to go without GOP

 “Make no mistake, Nancy Pelosi created this committee solely to malign conservatives and to justify the left’s authoritarian agenda,” Banks said.

-Democrats whom Pelosi appointed to the committee this month were angry over that statement and concerned over Banks’ two recent visits with Trump, according to a senior Democratic aide familiar with the private deliberations who spoke on the condition of anonymity to discuss them.
+Democrats whom Pelosi appointed to the committee earlier this month were angry over that statement, and concerned over Banks’ two recent visits with Trump, according to a senior Democratic aide familiar with the private deliberations who spoke on condition of anonymity to discuss them.

 Jordan, the top Republican on the House Judiciary Committee, was one of Trump’s most vocal defenders during his two impeachments and last month likened the new investigation to “impeachment three.”
 Trump was impeached by the House and acquitted by the Senate both times.